akkodis-edge/image-tools/README.md

      #  raw.bz2
      #  android-sparse
      #  android-sparse.bz2
-     #     Note: android-sparse.bz2 not recommended as may return errors if decompression too slow.
+     #     Note: android-sparse.bz2 not recommended as
+     #           may return errors if decompression too slow.
-     #           The tool used for writing image do disk (simg2img) will attempt to seek within input file
+     #           The tool used for writing image do disk (simg2img)
+     #           will attempt to seek within input file
      #           which is piped to stdin through bzip2.
      type: tar.bz2
      # Where to install image.
 Possible targets:
+     #  label:[LABEL_OF_PARTITION]
+     #    target partition will be mounted and image installed to mounted root.
+     #    note: label does not have to be defined in partitions section.
+     #  label:[LABEL_OF_PARTITION]/[PATH]
+     #    target partition will be mounted and image installed to mounted root/[PATH].
-     #  label:[LABEL_OF_PARTITION] (label does not have to be defined in partitions section)
+     #    note: label does not have to be defined in partitions section.
+     #  device
-     #  device                     (root of device, i.e. /dev/sdb)
+     #    root of device, i.e. /dev/sdb
      target: label:rootfs
      # Optional.
-Instruct kernel to reload partitions after image installation
+Instruct kernel to reload partitions after
-     # if set to true.
+     # image installation if set to true.
 Default value false.
      reload_partitions: false

 # Example on installing image to above config: